 Late Night Study begins after regular building hours and is available on the 1st and 2nd floors of UCSB Library.
 The 24-hour study space provides safe, comfortable individual and group study spaces and access to computers, printers, and vending machines.
 Access is restricted to UCSB students, faculty, and staff.
 Swipe your Access Card at the Paseo West entrance to enter the Library during Late Night Study hours.
 Two of the Graduate Study rooms are included in the 24-hour space.

 Presentation Practice Room

 We have over 170 public computers throughout the Library that offer internet access and Microsoft Office.
-The Learning Commons also includes PCs with high-end processors, as well as Adobe Creative Suite and other specialized software.
-Laptops are available for free 4-hour checkout at the Services Desk and at the Circulation Desk in the Music Library.
+The Learning Commons also includes PCs with high-end processors and Adobe Creative Suite and other specialized software.
+Laptops are available for free 4-hour checkout at the Services Desk and the Circulation Desk in the Music Library.
 There is free Wi-Fi throughout all public areas.

 Copying, Printing, and Scanning

 Copiers and printers are located throughout the Library.
 Buy a copy card from one of the vending machines to print directly from Library computers.
 You can use either the copy card or cash in the public photocopiers.
 For more information about copy cards and printing, prices see here.
 Scanners are available in both the main Library and the Music Library; scanning is free of charge.
 Microform readers are located on the 2nd floor, Ocean Side of the Main Library.